syncopika/music-score-viewer/README.md

 ### notes:
 - in /src I have a json file that will be used to figure out the contents of score list in the sidebar menu.
-- all the scores are in /music. each score has its own folder and in each folder is a json file. this file contains the information to know what instrument sliders need to be created, where the score file is, etc.
+- all the scores are in /music. each score has its own folder and in each folder is a json file. this file contains the information to know what instrument sliders need to be created, where the score file is, when to turn the score page, etc.

 ### main dependencies:
 pdf.js (https://mozilla.github.io/pdf.js/)